Can I apply for a joint loan online?

 Pros of making a joint application

-• managing the repayments might be easier - loan repayments can be expensive, and you may find them easier to manage as a couple than on your own
+- Managing the repayments might be easier - loan repayments can be expensive, and you may find them easier to manage collectively than on your own

-• you could borrow a larger sum of money – lenders will take both of your incomes into account when assessing your affordability
+- You could borrow a larger sum of money – lenders will take total income and expenditure into account when assessing your affordability

-• your chances of approval may increase - if the other person as a better credit score than you, you might have more chance of getting approved than if you applied on your own
+- Your chances of approval may increase – if the other borrower(s) has a better credit score than you, you might have more chance of getting approved than if you applied on your own

 Cons of making a joint application

-• you might struggle to get a good deal - If the other person has a poorer credit score than you, it could be harder for you to get better interest rates (or get approved) together
+- You might struggle to get a good deal - if the other borrower(s) has a lower credit score than you, it could be harder for you to get the best interest rates or be approved in the first place

-• your credit reports become linked - this could be detrimental to your credit score if they stop making repayments on their loan and you can’t afford to pay the full amount
+- Your credit reports become linked - this could be detrimental to your credit score if the other borrower(s) stops making payments on time or at all, especially if you can’t afford to pay the full amount

 How to make a joint loan application

 Once you’ve done your research on joint loans and checked your eligibility using an eligibility checker, it’s time to apply.
-Make sure you’ve also looked at the total cost of the loan, including interest rates and fees, so you can find the cheapest deal.
+Make sure you’ve also looked at the total cost of the loan, including interest rates and fees, so you can find the best deal for your circumstances.

 Follow these five steps below for a smooth joint loan application process.